Deep-Plane Facelift: Your Complete Guide for 2022

-Following deep-plane facelift surgery, patients should expect some swelling, bruising, and redness around the area for the first few days before these symptoms will gradually dissipate on their own.
-Your facial plastic surgeon will prescribe pain medication to help you manage your discomfort and likely recommend several techniques to reduce swelling, including the application of cold compresses and constant elevation of the head.
-Follow these instructions closely to achieve your best deep-plane facelift results and be sure you are getting enough rest to allow your body to heal properly.
+Following deep-plane facelift surgery, patients should expect some redness, bruising, and swelling around the area for the first 2 weeks before these symptoms will gradually dissipate on their own.
+Your facial plastic surgeon will prescribe pain medication to help you manage your discomfort and likely recommend several techniques to reduce swelling, including the application of cold compresses and constant head elevation.
+Follow these instructions closely to achieve your best Deep-Plane Facelift treatment results, and be sure you get enough rest to allow your body to heal before you return to work.

-Some light bleeding may also follow your surgery, so don’t be alarmed if you see a little spotting on your bandages during your first few days post-op. if you notice any excess bleeding, your pain or swelling worsens significantly, you notice a change in your incisions, or you are concerned for any other reason, don’t hesitate to contact your facial plastic surgeon’s office for follow-up care and advice.
+Some light bleeding may also follow your surgery so don’t be alarmed if you see some spotting on your bandages during the first few days post-procedure.
+If you notice any excess bleeding, your pain or swelling worsens significantly, or you notice a change in your incisions, don’t hesitate to contact your facial plastic surgeon’s office for follow-up care and advice.

-Recovering from a deep-plane facelift is very similar to the process following a traditional facelift, often lasting about one to two weeks and with many of the same side effects.
-If your deep-plane facelift has been performed well by an expert facial plastic surgeon, you should expect to see smoother healing of the incisions and a reduced amount of bruising throughout the area.
-Deep-plane facelift recoveries do not involve any special measures, risks, or potential complications so patients can reap the extra benefits of this surgery without any additional worries.
+Recovering from a Deep-Plane Facelift is very similar to the process following a traditional facelift, often lasting about one to two weeks with many of the same side effects.
+If your Deep-Plane Facelift was performed well by an expert facial plastic surgeon, you should expect smoother healing of the incisions and a reduced amount of bruising throughout the area.
+Deep-Plane Facelift recoveries do not involve any special measures, risks, or potential complications so patients can reap the extra benefits of this surgery without any additional worries!

 Am I a Good Candidate for a Deep-Plane Facelift?